-Wesaquate started painting basketballs and selling them on the side, which led to people “buying them like crazy.”
+Wesaquate started painting basketballs and selling them on the side, selling them like wildfire, fast and fierce.

 “I painted one for my brother for the first time and then after that happened, I just kind of took advantage of some downtime at one of the companies that I was working at and I volunteered at a local art center.”

-It was working there he was connecting with the community “in a whole different way” and says the things he learned in university clicked and he decided that he was going to be an artist.
+It was working there, at SCYAP (Saskatoon Community Youth Art’s Programming), he was connecting with the community “in a whole different way” and says the things he learned in university clicked and he decided that he was going to be an artist.

 Wesaquate’s path to where he is now wasn’t an easy or even a traditional one.

 He thinks of himself as a self-trained artist, but took advanced studies in poetry and prose, a class, which only took in 11 students out of every four or five hundred applicants.

 “That was my education, other than me at home drawing and painting whenever I could, that was part of my education was to learn to express myself in a different medium and that medium was literature,” said Wesaquate.

 That’s where he says the creative outlet began and would pour everything into his poetry, and started writing and understanding all the rules and the didactics of poetry.